colbyprior/speedies/docs/8. Warbands/Undead.md

 ### Ethereal
 *Inherent*

-This unit may not have its Defense reduced by equipment.
+This unit may move through terrain and other units as if they weren't there, but may not ends its movement inside of terrain or other units.
+It must still make Out-of-Sight Rolls as normal and must move through terrain or units when Engaging if this will make the path to its target shorter.
+It may be intercepted by enemies as normal.
 ### Large
 *Inherent*

 This unit may not be purchased at warband creation.
 It counts as two units for the purpose of Rout Checks.
 It may be targeted by ranged attacks even if they aren't the closest model to the shooter.

-## Warband Special Skills
-### Advanced Necromancy
-*Undead*

-This can only be taken by a Necromancer.
-Death Knights and Reapers can now be the target of the 'Raise Dead' spell.
-The Difficulty of the spell is increased by 5 when they are the target.
+This unit is immune to the Plague.
+It cannot Promote.

 ## Equipment